-The Group Sustainability manager has management responsibilities over this work and therefore oversees the collection and processing of data and is responsible for the reports submitted.
+The NZ management accountant has management responsibilities over this work and therefore oversees the collection and processing of data and is responsible for the reports submitted.
 The GM of Finance NZ may also complete second verification and checks.

 1.3.4.
 Reporting period